There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

 Get Your Tools and Equipment Ready

-A vacuum is essential if you have fabric mats on your car floor.
-It’ll make cleaning rubber or vinyl much easier too.
+- Vacuum – A vacuum is essential if you have fabric mats on your car floor.
+It’ll make cleaning rubber mats or vinyl much easier too.

-Hard bristles are suitable for vinyl or rubber, but not for carpet.
-It might pull out fibers—in this case, choose one with softer bristles.
+- Scrubbing Brush – A stiff scrub brush is suitable for vinyl or rubber floor mats, but not for carpet or cloth floor mats as it might pull out fibers.
+In this case, choose one with softer bristles.

 Carpet Style

-The fabrics can come in near-limitless styles, textures, and colors.
+The fabrics used in carpet car mats or cloth mats can come in near-limitless styles, textures, and colors.
 Some are ribbed for capturing dirt, whereas others are smooth.

 Yours either came with the purchase of your vehicle, or you bought them aftermarket.
-Most are made from cheap, resilient materials like polyester.
+Most carpet or cloth car floor mats are made from cheap, resilient materials like polyester.

 Vinyl or Rubber Mats